reactify/dj-spotify/README.md

 2. On your virtual machine, install Spotify and, if desired, Growl, pyechonest, appscript and pyOSC
 3. On your main machine start SoundFlower and set the system audio output to be SoundFlower (64ch) in your System Preferences
 4. Set the audio output of Parallels (note: *not* the system output of your virtual machine, but of the virtual machine hosting software itself) to be SoundFlower (2ch)
-5. Open _main.pd and set it's input device to be SoundFlower (2ch) and it's output to be SoundFlower (64ch)
+5. Open Soundflower-re-route.pd and set Pd's input device to be SoundFlower (2ch) and it's output to be SoundFlower (64ch)
 6. Start Live Template.als in Ableton Live and set the audio input of Live to by SoundFlower (64ch).
 Set the audio output to be whatever you want e.g. Built-in Output or an external soundcard
 Start audio playing on your main and virtual machines, and, in Live, you should now see audio from your main machine coming in on Track 1, and audio from your virtual machine coming in on Track 2